Regarding Dragons

 Before the nymphs of the dream were put to volt, there were several clans who had produced prophets among their younger generation; indeed, the prominence of these individuals were the very leverage that lifted the nymphs a position of influence over banedom as a whole.
 Killed before they could bring about the promised alignment, with their dying breaths the nymphs are said to have spoken a curse for the false prophets who failed to avert their fate — to those who had forsaken them.
 The manifestation of this curse for each was unique, but in each case the result is a plight just short of a protracted, mortifying abolition.

 Clan Thimithi suffers the Curse of Extinguished Flame.
-Newborn Thimithi were stripped of the resistance to flame their mothers grant them, and lacking that, the ashen ecdysis goes from painful to the leading cause of Thimithi mortality.
+Newborn Thimithi were stripped of the resistance to flame their mothers grant them, and lacking that, the ashen ecdysis went from merely painful to the leading cause of Thimithi mortality.
 At the same time, Thimithi were rendered infertile until their ashen ecdysis.
 Between these two grindstones, their number dwindled until, in the present day, they are a few members short of line extinction.

 Clan Brismati suffers the Curse of Refracted Light.
 Now, pairings between two Brismati will never bear children, and the child of a Brismati and a half-Brismati will not have access to the blood secret.
 Occasionally, children will now find they lack one of the innate abilities their parent’s pierazeidos had boasted.
 Telescopic eyes and eidetic memory were once available to all Brismati, and are now exclusive to branches.
 By now, some abilities have been lost entirely.

 Clan Fagé suffered the Curse of Devoured Tongues.
 Their blood secret was once the red tongue; but now it is no longer inherited by their children.
 Instead, it can only be inherited through cannibalism of one who possesses the blood secret.
-In the modern day, it’s now rarely thought of as a blood secret, though in some respects it still is.
+In the modern day, it’s now rarely thought of as a blood secret, though in some technical respects it still is.

 Clan Gaveldika suffered the Curse of Grounded Equillibrium.
 Their blood secret was the creation of electrically charged bindings, both in a physical sense (for traps, restraint or torture), and in a metaphysical sense (making many of them accomplished spellbrands).
 Under this curse, power dwelled in them like volatile lightning.
 When facing a weaker opponent, energy and arete would be leeched out of a Gaveldika and into their opponent, empowering them until the Gaveldika was equal to or weaker than their opponent.
 Their electric bindings were similarly mutinous; no longer could they bind anyone at all, because the fungal strands would quickly ally themselves to their target.